atsign-foundation/at_c/README.md

 ## Tools

-Python based build tools, run with: `./<filename> <command> [options]`

-`default`: The default build tool, for building on the local platform.
-`esp32`: Used for setting up esp32 environment and building with it.
+The entire build pipeline can be run via python using `./tool.py`.
+The tool expects a platform `-p`, framework `-f`, and command.

+Example:
+Build for esp32 using espidf framework: `./tool.py -p esp32 -f espidf build`